rockset/terraform-provider-rockset/README.md

 If the above is all done correctly you are now able to run `terraform init`.

 It will see the provider in the folder and treat it as if it's already downloaded.

+## Release Steps
+- Merge branch to master
+- On master branch create new tag: `git tag v{version_number}`
+- Push tag: `git push origin v{version_number}` Pushing the tag should trigger circle ci to create a draft release and build all necesary assets.
+Then you can navigate to github and publish the release.